paeneumbra/dotfiles/docs/refactoring.md

 > All repositories must be under directories personal and work
 > ...
 > Maybe it's time to split macos from linux

+## IDEA

+WIP: can I script this? or change? also update...
+Or move to notes?

+Intellij IDEA community useful plugins:

+- .ignore
+- Emmylua
+- Gherkin
+- GraphQL
+- Hiberbee Theme
+- IdeaVim
+- Makefile Language
+- Python
+- Rainbow Brackets Lite
+- Terraform and HCL

 ## References